AamirNawaz/auth-code/README.md

-**Authentication and Authorization completed in Spring boot with Spring version 3.1.7 ** Having User Table and Role Table which create User_roles table in junction ,using Postgress Database.
+## Multi Role User Authentication and Authorization completed in Spring boot with Spring version 3.1.7

+Having User Table and Role Table which create User_roles table in junction ,using Postgress Database.

 ## Installation